scverse/scvi-tools/docs/user_guide/models/scanvi.rst

 However, the prior for this variable takes into account the partial cell-type information to better structure the latent space.

 The rest of the model closely follows scVI.
-In particular, it represents the library size as a random variable, and gene expression likelihoods as negative binomial distributions parameterized by functions of :math:`z_n, l_n`, condition to the batch assignments :math:`s_n`.
+In particular, it represents the library size as a random variable, and gene expression likelihoods as negative binomial distributions parameterized by functions of :math:`z_n, \ell_n`, condition to the batch assignments :math:`s_n`.

 .. figure:: figures/scanvi_pgm.png